konveyor/kai/docs/scenarios/jdk_8_to_17_migration/README.md

 ...
 ```

 This issue occurs because the `sun.misc.BASE64Encoder` class, deprecated in Java8, was completely removed in Java9.
 Additionally, the application uses `MD5` hashing, which is considered insecure by modern cryptographic standards.
-We will use a custom rule in Kai to identify and refactor these issues efficiently.
+We will use a custom rule and Kai to identify and refactor these issues efficiently.

 The following problems highlight the effort and expertise required to perform Java 8 to Java 17 migration: